FiratUsta/aura/README.md

   * More display image options (ability to position the image inside the display, filters etc.)
 * Improved functionality.
   * More utility functions (simple cli calculator, ~one-time search engine change etc.~).
 (One time search implemented.)
-  * More and improved link list functions (~swap link positions,~ edit just name or just URL, remove all links etc.).
-(Link swapping implemented.)
+  * More and improved link list functions (~swap link positions,~ edit just name or just URL, ~remove all links etc.~).
+(Link swapping and removing all links implemented.)